 It’s a short cut and gives you a bit of security if you’re not a confident camper.
 Why make life harder than it needs to be?
 Yes it means we need to take more camping gear (those electric hook up plugs are massive to transport around), but if it gives us more time to sit down and relax, or be on the beach or out exploring, I’m always going to be booking a campsite with electric hook up if it’s for more than 1 night’s camping.

-Oh and then, don’t forget our other requirements when booking….nice toilet and shower blocks, ideally a campsite shop for food essentials, and somewhere to park the car near the tent.
+Oh and then, don’t forget your other requirements when booking a campsite….nice toilet and shower blocks, ideally a campsite shop for food essentials, and somewhere to park the car near the tent.

 Do you opt for standard pitches when camping or do you prefer a bit of luxury?